Key west, Florida

 The highlight of the Florida Keys Islands, Key West is situated at the very end of Florida’s Overseas Highway.
 Here’s what to do in Key West to have an amazing trip.

-Popular for its sunny days, quirky residents, wild nightlife, pastel colored homes, and beautiful coral reefs — Key West, Florida is the perfect road trip destination from Miami for people looking to escape winter.
+Popular for its sunny days, quirky residents, wild nightlife, pastel colored homes, and beautiful coral reefs — driving the Florida Keys from Miami to Key West on the Overseas Highway is one of America’s classic road trips.

 First explored by Ponce de Leon in 1521, Key West became a US territory in 1822, and has since been an island home to greats like Ernest Hemingway and Tennessee Williams.